 Emerging Leaders

 The Faith + Democracy Grant is offered exclusively to the members of Interfaith America’s Emerging Leaders Network, made up of young professionals applying interfaith skills beyond higher education, to create initiatives, events, or projects that contribute to the mission of Interfaith America.
-Grant recipients will use the funding to carry out a nonpartisan project that utilizes Interfaith America’s Faith in Elections Playbook to foster healthy democratic practices through an interfaith lens.
+Grant recipients will use the funding to carry out a nonpartisan project to foster healthy democratic practices through an interfaith lens.

-• Only non-partisan projects focused on contributing to smoothly run elections will be supported (such as transportation to the polls, information about polling locations and logistics, recruiting poll workers, etc).
+• Only non-partisan projects will be supported (such as transportation to the polls, information about polling locations and logistics, supporting communities after the election, etc).

 • Projects that engage local institutions, organizations, and partners will be prioritized.

-Grants funds are available up to $1,500.
-Up to 50% of the award can be used for self-compensation.
+Funding is available up to $1,500.
+Up to 50% of the total funding can be used for self-compensation.

 Request for Proposals